 Walking the path requires regular meditation where one reaches and becomes grounded in the transcendent.
 This regular bathing in bliss consciousness provides the foundation, or “grounding,” that makes the execution of the eight siddhis possible.

-Maharishi Mahesh Yogi devised this path as a way to deliver the promises of the Siddhis Yoga Sutras.
+Maharishi Mahesh Yogi devised this path to deliver the promises of the Siddhis Yoga Sutras.
 It’s a path that requires grounding in the transcendent and understanding how to implement the technique.

 It’s the “how-to” part of the equation.
 So, instead of another book about the practice of the Siddhis might give us, he teaches how to use them.
 And Mahrishi distinguishes them from Yoga Sutras, calling them the TM Siddhis Sutras.

 The proper meditative process to reach this 4th state of awareness has two common names, Japa or Transcendental Meditation (TM).
-Both are the same process, and the latter is the more commercially available form.
+Both are the same process, and the latter is commercially available.
 TM is the name given the technique by Maharishi Mahesh Yogi.
 He is one of the Sages from India who brought meditation to the West and helped to make meditation an acceptable practice in a Judaio Christian culture.

 One of the main principles behind Maharishi’s teaching is that one must execute these Sutras or formulas while in the 4th state of pure consciousness.
 Therein lies the main issue for those who want to learn them.

 As straightforward as the formula seems, you must be grounded in the 4th state of consciousness for it to work.
 If you aren’t grounded, then they are ineffectual.
-To be grounded, one must meditate using a technique that allows one to enter this state regularly.
+To be grounded, one must meditate using a technique that regularly allows one to enter this state.
 Again, Japa Meditation is the generic name for the process Mahrishi calls TM.
-If you can’t find someone who teaches the Japa technique, the TM technique is available worldwide.
+If you can’t find someone who teaches the Japa technique, learn the TM technique.